The Great Schism was in 1285

 The Canons are not Self-Enforcing

-When a person sins, he does not automatically receive a penance; he needs to confess first.
+When a person sins, he does not automatically receive penance; he needs to confess first.
 When a priest sins, he does not automatically lose his priesthood; he needs to be defrocked first.
-When a bishop espouses, he does not lose his episcopate, he needs to be deposed first.
+When a bishop espouses heresy, he does not lose his episcopate; he needs to be deposed first.
 The same applies to all levels, even to administrative divisions of the Church.
-No canon operates on its own, but must be enforced by its relevant canonical authority.
+No canon operates on its own but must be enforced by its relevant canonical authority.
 Priests enforce them for the laity, bishops enforce them for their clergy, Synods enforce them for their bishops, and a universal (or pan-Orthodox) Council enforces them for local synods as a whole.

 Since the presence of communion is not enough to define the location of the Church, and the canons are not self-enforcing to depose heretical bishops, it should stand to reason that the Church of Rome was still part of the Great Church of Christ even in 1276, despite having broken communion with all the Eastern Patriarchates and having affirmed many heresies up until this point.